The basics of stick welding

 The difference to other welding methods is that the filler rod that serves as the welding electrode in MMA welding shortens continuously as the welding progresses.
-In TIG and MIG/MAG welding, the distance of the torch from the work piece must remain constant at all times.
-In MMA welding, however, the electrode holder must continuously be brought toward the work piece to keep the distance between the electrode and the molten weld constant.
+In TIG and MIG/MAG welding, the distance of the torch from the workpiece must remain constant at all times.
+In MMA welding, however, the electrode holder must continuously be brought toward the workpiece to keep the distance between the electrode and the molten weld constant.
 This presents special challenges for MMA welding.

 MMA welding is a common welding method for example in welding power plant pipelines and in other pipe welding sites.
-It is also a welding method favoured by hobbyists and small repair shops.
+It is also a welding method favored by hobbyists and small repair shops.
 It can also be applied in underwater welding, where fillers designed particularly for underwater environments are used.

-MMA welding requires a power supply, a ground cable and a welding cable equipped with the electrode holder.
+MMA welding requires a power supply, a ground cable, and a welding cable equipped with the electrode holder.
 There is no shielding gas, as the welding electrode is coated with a material that produces shielding gas and slag over the molten weld pool.
 Many TIG welding machines are also suitable for MMA welding.

-Today’s small inverter power sources further increase mobility and reach ability.
-The power supply can, for example, be connected to a generator with long input cables, taking the welding machine next to the work piece.
+Today’s small inverter power sources further increase mobility and reachability.
+The power supply can, for example, be connected to a generator with long input cables, taking the welding machine next to the workpiece.
 The smallest power sources currently weigh only 5 kg (10 lbs).

 MMA welding is rather popular in hobbyist use as the only required parts are the power source and the filler material rods.
 No shielding gas is required, and the devices usually operate with the current obtained from a regular residential power outlet.

-Browse Kemppi MMA welding equipment.
+Browse Kemppi MMA welding equipment

 The diameter of a welding electrode refers to the diameter of the metal rod inside the electrode.
-The purpose of the coating on the surface of the metal rod is to protect the welding event from the effects of the surrounding air, to produce slag to support the weld and to make the creation of the arc easier.
+The purpose of the coating on the surface of the metal rod is to protect the welding event from the effects of the surrounding air, to produce slag to support the weld, and to make the creation of the arc easier.

-Before welding, it is recommended that one check the condition of the welding power source, the cables, electrode holder and the grounding clamp.
+Before welding, it is recommended that one check the condition of the welding power source, the cables, electrode holder, and the grounding clamp.
 If the power source has a control panel and remote control, their functionality should also be reviewed.
-The quality and strength of the welding electrodes must be checked and they must match the work piece.
+The quality and strength of the welding electrodes must be checked and they must match the workpiece.
 The coating on the electrode must be intact.

 The welding is started by sharply striking the bottom of the groove with the welding electrode.
 After this, move the welding electrode back to the beginning without stretching the arc, and move the electrode easily while monitoring the width of the molten weld pool.
 Move the welding electrode with the handle pointing forward.
 The boundary of the slag formed is visible after the molten weld.
 It must be behind the molten weld.
 The distance of the slag boundary from the molten weld can be adjusted with the welding current and the angle of the electrode holder.

 Throughout the welding, concentrate on the length of the arc and keep it as short as possible.
 The length of the arc increases easily as the electrode decreases in size during the welding.
-The movement may be somewhat difficult to control at first but it is easy to get accustomed,
+The movement may be somewhat difficult to control at first but it is easy to get accustomed to.

 When the welding electrode runs out, one needs to remove the slag from the previous weld and clean it with a steel brush.
 Ignite the next electrode slightly ahead of the previous weld and then move the welding electrode back to the previous weld and continue with the welding.

-Turn off the welding electrode by moving it slightly back to the completed weld and then lifting the electrode straight away from the work piece.
+Turn off the welding electrode by moving it slightly back to the completed weld and then lifting the electrode straight away from the workpiece.